-If you want to catch the fall and rise of the Solstice sun, Sunset on Saturday 21st December is at 3.40pm and sun rise on Sunday December 22nd is at 8.43am according to the UK Hydrographic Office.
+If you want to catch the fall and rise of the Solstice sun, sun rise is at 8.43am on Monday 21st December this year and the Solstice sunset is at 3.40pm and according to the UK Hydrographic Office.

 The Winter Solstice marks the longest night, or shortest day in the year, and is usually on the 21st December or the day before or after the Solstice - there is very little difference in the amount of daylight hours (like a minute) on these days.